 “Lady Tatiana, beautiful fae, I ask a boon this April day.
 Awaken my beauty from within.
 And let it glow upon my skin.”

 Whether these Lilac Cream tarts will enhance your outer or inner beauty, I can’t really say.
 But biting into one will bring her enchanting fragrance to your taste buds.
-And when preparing these tarts, beauty won’t be far from your mind either, especially when you see the blossoms swirling in white cream, or the swoony mauve color of the lilac sugar.
+And when preparing these tarts, beauty won’t be far from your mind either, especially when you see the blossoms swirling in white cream, or the swoony mauve colour of the lilac sugar.
 One thing is sure, making Lilac Cream Tarts is a magical experience.

 Lilac Cream Tarts